RECIPE BY LEANDRA ROUSE | PHOTOGRAPHY BY SAM EMMONS

 4 Medjool dates, pits removed and thinly sliced into strips

 Meanwhile, prepare the topping.
-In a medium saute pan over medium-high heat, warm the remaining olive oil over a medium heat.
-Add the chopped scallions, a pinch of salt, and cook to soften, about one to two minutes.
+In a medium saute pan over medium-high heat, warm the remaining olive oil.
+Add the chopped scallions (spring onions), a pinch of salt, and cook to soften, about one to two minutes.
 Add the sliced dates and chopped pecans and cook to warm through, another one to two minutes more.

 When the okra have finished roasting, arrange them on a plate and ladle the date topping over top.